search

 About the Author

-Rabbi Dovid M. Cohen has served as a communal Rabbi for decades, serving Congregation Shomrei Torah in Fair Lawn, NJ, Young Israel of the West Side in Manhattan and Congregation Ohr Torah in North Woodmere, NY.
-Rabbi Cohen appreciates knowledge of all types, earning a law degree from Columbia Law School and a Masters degree in Family Therapy from the University of North Texas with a concentration in couple dynamics.
-He has also done course work at the Columbia Business School, Yad Vashem and the Tikvah Fund.
-He served for many years as a rabbinical judge on the Beis Din of America, affiliated with the Rabbinical Council of America.
-He is the author of the book “We’re Almost There: Living with Patience, Perseverance and Purpose,” published by Mosaica Press in 2016, presenting a pathway for confronting challenges.
-His most recent book “Together Again: Reimagining the Relationships that Anchor Our Lives,” an exploration of critical relationships post the pandemic was published in 2022.
-The Rabbi is the host of the popular Jewish Philanthropy Podcast (“The JPP”) with thousands of listeners and a skilled fundraiser as a Senior Relationship Officer at the Orthodox Union’s Yachad division.
-He is the proud father of six children and lives with his wife & family in North Woodmere, NY.
+Rabbi Dovid M. Cohen served as a pulpit Rabbi for eighteen years in the NY/NJ area and as a scholar in residence around the world.
+He earned his law degree from Columbia Law School and a Masters degree in Marital Therapy from the University of North Texas.
+He is the author of the book “We’re Almost There: Living with Patience, Perseverance and Purpose,” presenting a pathway for confronting challenges.
+His more recent book "Together Again: Reimagining the Relationships that Anchor our Lives" is an exploration of our post pandemic relationships.
+Rabbi Cohen is the host of the Jewish Philanthropy Podcast ("The JPP") and a Senior Relationship Officer at the Orthodox Union.
+He is also an Adjunct Professor of Entrepreneurship & Strategy at YU's Sy Syms School of Business.
+He resides in N. Woodmere, NY with his wife & 6 children.

 Related Topics